 Finding what works for you is a theme that shows up a lot on our pages because growing, making changes and living your best life is easier if you customize processes to work for YOU.
 Figure out what time of day you’re most on it, what causes you to lose focus, set up beneficial morning routines, etc.

 I use the calendar not only to schedule doctor appointments, but I also add my gym classes, phone calls I need to make, and everything that’s important to get done on a given day.
 It’s too easy to forget otherwise.
 And because new habits are easy to forget, when I’m working on a new one, I will put it on the calendar too (ding, “Drink water!”).

 Take care of yourself first

-This is great model advice, but it’s also great success advice.
-Our sleep, emotions, exercise, and wellbeing must be nurtured and prioritized if we’re to have the energy to get all this stuff done.
-We make the mistake of thinking we don’t have time when really, it’s taking care of ourselves first that gives us the energy to go the extra mile.
+This is great model advice, but it’s also great success advice too.
+Our sleep, emotions, exercise, and wellbeing must be prioritized if we’re to have the energy to do all the stuff we need to get done.
+Putting at least these things first, is to put yourself first.
+We make the mistake of thinking we don’t have time to put ourselves first, when really, it’s taking care of ourselves first that gives us the energy to go the extra mile.
 To quote Miranda…

 When you take care of yourself first, you can give so much more as a mother… you can give so much more to your work.